 M/I Homes (MHO) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the homebuilder had gained 4.41% over the past month, outpacing the Construction sector's gain of 1.17% and the S&P 500's loss of 0.13% in that time.
+Heading into today, shares of the homebuilder had lost 4.61% over the past month, lagging the Construction sector's loss of 1.76% and the S&P 500's loss of 1.37% in that time.

-M/I Homes will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from M/I Homes as it approaches its next earnings report date.
 The company is expected to report EPS of $3.48, up 17.97% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $980.5 million, up 8.17% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $980.5 million, up 8.17% from the prior-year quarter.

 MHO's full-year Zacks Consensus Estimates are calling for earnings of $12.94 per share and revenue of $3.67 billion.
 These results would represent year-over-year changes of +52.77% and +20.63%, respectively.

-Any recent changes to analyst estimates for M/I Homes should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for M/I Homes.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 M/I Homes is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, M/I Homes currently has a Forward P/E ratio of 4.78.
-This represents a discount compared to its industry's average Forward P/E of 6.86.
+Investors should also note M/I Homes's current valuation metrics, including its Forward P/E ratio of 4.43.
+Its industry sports an average Forward P/E of 6.56, so we one might conclude that M/I Homes is trading at a discount comparatively.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.